 The ATAR will be the primary mechanism used for school leavers seeking entrance to tertiary study in Queensland.
 The Queensland Tertiary Admissions Centre (QTAC) will be responsible for calculating ATARs.
-The calculation of an ATAR will be based on a student's best five General subject results.
+In order to be eligible for an ATAR, students must select five General subjects.
 Results in General subjects also contribute to the award of a QCE.